- Tier: Tier 1: Positive mental health promotion

 Implementation considerations

-• Target population: Primary and secondary school staff and upper primary and secondary school students.
+- Target population: Primary and secondary school staff.

-• Factors to consider: Phase 1.1's 2-hour online introductory training will be run quarterly or when groups of 5 to 25 people are booked in.
-Phase 1.2 requires a group of around 5 school staff (minimum 2 and [negotiable] maximum 8) to participate.
+- Factors to consider: Phase 1.1 is offered when groups of 25 participants are registered and prices are calculated per participant.
+Phase 1.2 requires a group of around 5 staff to participate per school.
 From Phase 3 onwards school teams are required to form coalitions with 2 to 4 other schools and organisations in their municipality to reduce the student mental health risk factors that affect their community.

 Cost